Omar Sharif: Lawrence of Arabia

 Sharif was one of many stars in MGM's The Yellow Rolls-Royce (1964), playing a Yugoslav wartime patriot; the movie was a hit.

-Sharif had his first lead role in a Hollywood movie when he was cast in the title part of Genghis Khan (1965).
+He had his first lead role in a Hollywood film when he was cast in the title part of Genghis Khan (1965).
 Produced by Irving Allen and directed by Henry Levin for Columbia, the $4.5 million epic was a box office disappointment.
 He had a supporting role in a French Marco Polo biopic, Marco the Magnificent (1965), starring Buchholz and Quinn.

 Doctor Zhivago

 While making Genghis Khan, Sharif heard that Lean was making Doctor Zhivago (1965), an adaptation of Boris Pasternak's 1957 novel.
 Sharif was a fan of the novel and lobbied for one of the supporting roles, but Lean decided instead to cast him in the lead as Yuri Zhivago, a poet and physician.